-Investigating the level of calorie reduction required to dramatically improve health across the UK
+Investigating the level of calorie reduction required to dramatically improve health across the UK.

 Nesta’s goal is to halve the prevalence of obesity by 2030.
 This means that we want obesity levels to return to the same level they were in the early 1990s.
 To do this, we wanted to calculate how many calories need to be removed from diets to achieve the necessary levels of weight loss.

-We calculated the amount of weight people would need to lose to halve obesity rates by comparing the BMI distributions of 1991-2 to those of 2019, using the Health Survey for England (HSE) figures.
+We calculated the amount of weight people would need to lose to halve obesity rates in England by comparing the BMI distributions of 1991-2 to those of 2019, using the Health Survey for England (HSE) figures.
 The work involved first calculating for each respondent in the health survey sample a body weight target that would shift the BMI distribution back to that of 1991-92 and then working out the amount of calories that each person would need to cut to meet the target body weight using the model developed by Hall et al (2011).
 This model is considered the gold standard in the field and was also the basis of the Department for Health and Social Care’s CALORIE Model.
 We have performed all analysis separately for men and women and also for different body mass index categories and the details of this analysis can be found on the Open Science Framework.

 We have found that halving obesity prevalence would require a small reduction in daily intake among people living with excess weight (excess weight is defined as having a Body Mass Index of 25 or higher).
 We estimated this to be 216 kcal daily on average, made up of 241 calories for men and 190 for women.
 This is equivalent to around an 8.5% reduction.